carlosjhr64/neuronet/README.md

 ## FeedForward Network

-Most if the time, you'll just use a network created with the [FeedForward](http://rubydoc.info/gems/neuronet/Neuronet/FeedForward) class, or a modified version or subclass of it.
+Most of the time, you'll just use a network created with the [FeedForward](http://rubydoc.info/gems/neuronet/Neuronet/FeedForward) class, or a modified version or subclass of it.
-Here we build a neuronet with four layer.
+Here we build a neuronet with four layers.
 The input layer has four neurons, and the output has three.
 Then we train it with a list of inputs and targets using the method [#exemplar](http://rubydoc.info/gems/neuronet/Neuronet/FeedForward:exemplar):